sjbylo/flask-vote-app/deploy/vote-app-with-mysql-vm/workshop/README.md

 Commit the change, by entering "Changed replicas = 3" into the `Subject` line of the commit.

 Ensure the Application is re-synchronized via the UI.

+> Note: If Auto-Sync is not set, you may need to click on the `Sync` button.

-Now try out the "HISTORY AND ROLLBACK" button and change the configuration back to the previous one.
+Now try out the "HISTORY AND ROLLBACK" button and change the configuration back to the previous one (the working version, with one pod).

 You should be able to roll back to the previous state.

-Note: See the [ArgoCD Core Concepts](https://argo-cd.readthedocs.io/en/stable/core_concepts/#core-concepts) for an explanation on the difference between `Refresh` and `Sync`.
+> Note: See the [ArgoCD Core Concepts](https://argo-cd.readthedocs.io/en/stable/core_concepts/#core-concepts) for an explanation on the difference between `Refresh` and `Sync`.
-- `Refresh` Compare the latest code in Git with the live state.
+> - `Refresh` Compare the latest code in Git with the live state.
 Figure out what is different.
-- `Sync` The process of making an application move to its target state.
+> - `Sync` The process of making an application move to its target state.
 E.g. by applying changes to a Kubernetes cluster.

 ## Clean up